 Norman shook his head in defeat when she refused to reply.
 He adjusted the settings on the control panel to allow the hover mechanisms to float above the stair steps.
 At the top, he switched it back and entered the Sector Plaza.

 The Plaza was a perfect cube, measuring one mile in all directions.
-Nanite-enforced steel support beams held up the Train portion of the Transit System.
-The bases of these structures housed little independent food, beverage, and other commercial shops.
+Nanite-enforced steel beams held up the Train portion of the Transit System.
+The bases of these structures housed little independent food and commercial shops.
 Tables were set up around these areas for people to eat or unwind at after a long day of shopping.
 Larger establishments were arranged into a grid of networks that filled the remainder of the Sector; they rose four stories above the ground to the ceiling of the Sector.
 Narrow walkways connected the buildings at every floor level.
 At the heart of the Plaza were the Elevators—half a dozen traveled Down while another half dozen went Up.

 The Kayns passed a few pedestrians on their way to the Transit Station where the Trains and Elevators intersected.
 Some eyed Iris’s simple grey blazer and slacks and turned their noses up at her; there were people in the city that felt the government held too much power and that the AT Programs should be abandoned.
 Conversely, others smiled encouragingly at her as they passed.